 - Initial license: special education, school psychologist, school social worker/school adjustment counselor, school principal/asst principal, or speech, language & hearing disorders teacher. - Three full years of employment in a district-wide, school-based or other educational setting OR in law, public policy, higher education, or other related field accepted by the dept.

 Website: www.cambridgecollege.edu/edleadership/.

-Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program to better prepare students to meet new requirements.
+Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.

 Doctor of Education in Educational Leadership